Software-Project-Group-9A/mirte-sensor-lib/README.md

 ## About

-The Mirte Sensor Library is JavaScript library for getting the sensor data of a mobile phone into ROS.
+The Mirte Sensor Library is JavaScript library for getting sensor data of a mobile phone and sending this data to a ROS instance.
+This is done through a webpage on the mobile phone.

-It currently offers support for publishing IMU, GPS, compass and camera sensor data.
+It currently offers support for publishing data from the following sensors:
+- Inertial Measurement Unit(IMU)
+- GPS
+- Compass (to magnetic north or specific coordinate)
+- Camera
+- Flashlight
+- Ambient light sensor

-Additionally, it allows for publishing the state of certain HTML UI elements to ROS.
+Additionally, it allows for publishing the state of certain HTML UI elements, such as a slider or textbox, to ROS.

 ## Dependencies